-BLM Released Draft for Parkdale Quarry Proposed Expansion
+BLM Releases Final EIS for Parkdale Quarry Proposed Expansion

 onto 700 acres of Echo Canyon Lands with Wilderness Characteristics

-The BLM Royal Gorge Field Office is considering and evaluating the proposed expansion of the Parkdale Quarry, located west of Cañon City in Bighorn Sheep Canyon, onto about 700 aces of BLM public lands, which the BLM has found to have Lands with Wilderness Characteristics (LWC), and partly onto BLM's Arkansas Canyonlands Area of Critical Environmental Concern (ACEC), an area currently managed and protected for outstanding recreation, scenic views, and critical and valued species.
+The BLM Royal Gorge Field Office has released their Final Environmental Impact Statement for the proposed expansion of the Parkdale Quarry, located west of Cañon City in Bighorn Sheep Canyon, onto about 700 aces of BLM public lands, which the BLM has found to have Lands with Wilderness Characteristics (LWC), and partly onto BLM's Arkansas Canyonlands Area of Critical Environmental Concern (ACEC), an area currently managed and protected for outstanding recreation, scenic views, and critical and valued species.

 Martin Marietta's Parkdale Quarry in Bighorn Sheep Canyon.
 Photo BLM.